iboutsikas/iboutsikas.github.io/docs/6.2.0/print.md

 $$
 ~~~

 # Build
 Hydejack supports building locally and on GitHub pages.
 However, when building on GitHub Pages, providing better related posts via the LSI is not available.

-## Table of Contents
-* this unordered seed list will be replaced by toc as unordered list
-{:toc}

 ## Building locally
 When building Hydejack it is important to set the environment variable `JEKYLL_ENV` to `production`.